Mass surveillance in Iran

 Mass surveillance in Iran looks into Iranian government surveillance of its citizens.

 Surveillance technology

-According to a report by surveillance research group IPVM, Tiandy Technologies is selling surveillance technology to Iran's Revolutionary Guard, police, and military.
+According to a report by surveillance research group IPVM, Tiandy Technologies is selling surveillance technology to Islamic Revolutionary Guard, police, and military.
 The company sells cameras and AI-enabled software, such as facial recognition technology, software that claims to detect someone's race, and "smart" interrogation tables and "tiger chairs".
 According to reports, Tiandy has signed a five-year deal to supply video surveillance equipment to Iran.
 Iran has unveiled plans for a "social credit" system as well as its own "Great Firewall," which will allow the government to block foreign information as it sees fit.
+Iran is said to use artificial intelligence in order to survey and crack down on women's rights groups.

 Phone Apps for Mass Surveillance

 On 15 February 2018, The National Council of Resistance of Iran (NCRI) claimed that the country's Islamic Revolutionary Guard Corps and Ministry of Intelligence and Security are using a web of state-produced mobile phone applications to conduct "mass surveillance" of protesters and dissidents.
 The said spyware-enabled apps are available on Google Play, Apple Store, and GitHub.